leonti98/network-combiner/README.md

 Network Combiner is a Windows desktop GUI for `go-dispatch-proxy`.
 It lets you combine multiple active network adapters behind one local SOCKS5 endpoint, assign traffic weights per adapter, and optionally auto-route compatible system traffic through a PAC file.

 ## What this tool does
+- Allows you to combine multiple network speed

 - Discovers non-loopback IPv4 addresses from your Windows adapters.
 - Lets you choose which adapter IPs are used for outbound proxy traffic.